Vocast-fr/podcheater/README.md

 2. Select an user agent from [WhatIsMyBrowser API](https://developers.whatismybrowser.com/), according expected frequencies of app usage (configured with `UA_PROP` environment variable).

-3. Request the picked episodes with the fake User Agent.
-Request only a part of the MP3 (`MIN_NB_BYTES` environment variable), and then abort.
+3. Request the picked episodes with the fake user agent.
+Request only a part of the file (`MIN_NB_BYTES` environment variable), and then abort.

 4. Reboot the modem with device API, to get a new IP address